 The film boasts nice art direction, with artful split screen and occasional titles in a wink to the narration itself.
 There are apparently a ton of in-joke references to both “The Mousetrap” and Agatha Christie (not to mention Hollywood) that hardcore fans will probably pick up and enjoy.
 And Saoirse Ronan is a hoot, totally having a field day with a zingy comic role.
 She is easily the best thing about the movie.

 But… I was kind of bored.
-The script, while probably good on paper seems to fall kind of flat.
+The script, while probably good on paper falls flat.
 It’s obviously reaching for guffaws, but only gave me a few chuckles (again, thank you Saoirse!).
 With so many characters, most of the actors don’t get much time or breathing room to make much of an impression (an issue that I often notice with other Agatha Christie adaptations, to be honest).
-The crowd in just to gum up the mystery and lead us astray.
-But the most surprising misfire in casting, in my option, is Sam Rockwell as the inspector.
+They crowd in just to gum up the mystery and lead us astray.
+But the most surprising misfire in casting, in my opinion, is Sam Rockwell as the inspector.
 I’m a big fan of his work, but he seems like he is sleepwalking through this role, phoning it in.
 For the first half hour I wasn’t even sure if he was supposed to be British as he marble-mouthed his way through his mutterings.